 There are some places in the world that keep a piece of you, places that time and again feel irresistible, regardless of your frequent visits there.
 Hallan Valley in Himachal Pradesh is one such place for me.
 And its tranquil locale, a friendly atmosphere, and an away-from-the-tourist-trail charm are in fact, the reasons.

 The first time I happened to visit Hallan Valley, it was a year and a half ago.
-I was returning from a solo motorbiking trip in Spiti Valley.
-But as I left Manali for Delhi, and rode about ten or twelve kilometres, towards Kullu (on old Manali-Kullu highway) I came across a dull looking signboard on the left.
+I was returning from a solo motorbiking trip to Spiti Valley.
+But as I left Manali for Delhi, and rode about ten or twelve kilometres, towards Kullu (on old Manali-Kullu highway) I came across a dull-looking signboard on the left.
 “Pradhan Mantri Gram Sadak Yojna“ it read, and pointed toward uphill, with a bit more information about the road length and other mechanical gibberish.
 I can’t remember what else it said, but the term “Gram Sadak”, that translates to ‘village road’ in English, felt quite assuring.

 At 10 in the morning, the weather looked perfect to be riding on the Hallan Road (Google for where I’m talking about).
 At a winding pace, thanks to a smooth road, the continuous steep uphill didn’t bother much.
 With every kilometre, the valley widened a few more meters.
 A few tiny villages also fell on the way before disappearing with every quick turn.
 After about 5 or 6 km of a steady uphill, the road concluded in a village (call it the last village on the Hallan Road) and that was it — in less than 15 minutes I explored Hallan Valley from its one end to the other.